ml7/jupyter_tensorboard/README.rst

 Use jupyter-tensorboard in docker containers
 ++++++++++++++++++++++++++++++++++++++++++++

-Docker image for ``Jupyter Notebook Scientific Python Stack + Tensorflow + Tensorboard`` is available, just with the command:
+Docker image for ``Jupyter Notebook Scientific Python Stack + Tensorflow + TensorBoard`` is available, just with the command:

 .. code-block:: bash